kordless/gnosis-wraith/README.md

 # Gnosis Wraith

-## Try It Now!
-[Gnosis Wraith](https://gnosis-wraith-949870462453.us-central1.run.app)

 ## Vision: The Adaptive Web Perception Engine

 Gnosis Wraith is a powerful web crawling and content analysis system that serves as the perception layer for AI systems.
-It captures, analyzes, and transforms web content through multiple intelligence layers - from basic crawling and OCR to sophisticated AI analysis and integration.
+It captures, analyzes, and transforms content through multiple intelligence layers - from basic crawling and OCR to sophisticated AI analysis and integration.

 > *Gnosis is an AI oracle, and Wraith is the eye.*

+## Try It Now!
+[Gnosis Wraith](https://gnosis-wraith-949870462453.us-central1.run.app)

 ## Key Features